Informed Homebuyers are More Effective Consumers

 • Financial statements (one that is less than 60 days old).

 • Copies of additional monthly payments such as car loans, credit cards, student loans, etc.

-• Any additional information (such as proof of additional income) that they think will help their banker to positively evaluate their credit request.
+• Any additional information (such as proof of additional income) that you think will help your banker to positively evaluate your credit request.